Squares of Savannah, Georgia: Monterey Square

 Monterey Square was laid out in 1847 and commemorates the Battle of Monterrey (1846), in which American forces under General Zachary Taylor captured the city of Monterrey during the Mexican–American War.
 (The correct spelling in reference to the square is "Monterey", with a single r.)

 In the center of the square is an 1853 monument honoring General Casimir Pulaski.

 Monterey Square is the site of Mercer House, built by Hugh Mercer and more recently the home of antiques dealer and conservator Jim Williams.
-The house (which fills an entire block), and the square itself, were featured prominently in John Berendt's 1994 true crime novel Midnight in the Garden of Good and Evil.
-The square has been used as a setting for several motion pictures, including the 1997 film version of Berendt's novel.
+The house (which fills an entire block), and the square itself, were featured prominently in John Berendt's 1994 true crime novel Midnight in the Garden of Good and Evil (written before Ellis Square was reinstated).
+Monterey Square has been used as a setting for several motion pictures, including the 1997 film version of Berendt's novel.
 The Comer House is also featured in the movie.

 The square also is home to Congregation Mickve Israel, which boasts one of the few Gothic-style synagogues in America, dating from 1878.

 All but one of the buildings surrounding the square are original to the square, the exception being the United Way Building.